Civil War: This Hallowed Ground Tour

 The Lord’s terrible swift sword was also very much in evidence at Gettysburg.

 The Battle of Gettysburg, lasting three days, July 1, 2, and 3, 1863, was the bloodiest battle of the Civil War.
-More than 50,000 Americans of both sides
+More than 50,000 Americans of both sides were casualties.

 This epic battle was also the major turning point of the War.
 Called by historians the “High Water Mark” of the Confederacy, Gettysburg was the second and last attempt of Robert E. Lee to move the fighting out of Virginia and into the northern states.
 Lee’s first attempt at Antietam had failed.
 Although nearly two years of fierce fighting still lay ahead, after Gettysburg the prospects of a Union victory changed from if to when.